Rehabilitation at the Artificial Limb and Appliance Centre

 As with most forms of rehabilitation, the response to individual treatment varies and cannot always be predicted as each person’s condition is unique to him or her.
 Please be aware that other health problems, previous ability to walk and your level of amputation will affect the final outcome of your rehabilitation.
 Let the team know if your health changes during your rehabilitation.

 A translator can be provided if needed, to help the team communicate with you.
 Please ask the team to book an appropriate translator for you.
-This leaflet and other information provided by the Physiotherapy Team can be provided in Welsh if preferred.
+This information and other information provided by the Physiotherapy Team can be provided in Welsh if preferred.

 Rehabilitation after an amputation is sometimes not an easy journey and there may be complications or problems that we could not foresee.
-The ALAC team will do their best to help you overcome any unforeseen problems, but sometimes this is not possible and you may be unable to continue with your rehabilitation.
+The ALAC team will do their best to help you overcome any unforeseen problems but sometimes this is not possible and you may be unable to continue with your rehabilitation.
 It is important to consider other options for mobility such as using a wheelchair.
 If you are unable to complete rehabilitation we will offer to help you adjust to this.

 Commitment to the rehabilitation journey with us is important.
 If for any reason you are finding it difficult to commit to rehabilitation please let us know.
 We will do our best to help understand why this is and offer help.